cbrunet/fibermodes/scripts/README.md

 ------------|-------------|-------------
 cutoff.py   | 2015-12-07  | Graphics for JLT paper about cutoffs
 modalmap.py | 2015-12-16  | Plot modal map for RCF fiber
+computefiber.py | 2015-12-17 | Compute all modal properties for a set of fiber parameters